spacepy/spacepy/Doc/source/configuration.rst

 :Release: |version|
 :Doc generation date: |today|

-For additions or fixes to this page, contact Jon Niehof at Los Alamos.
+For additions or fixes to this page, contact the SpacePy Team at Los Alamos.